clemcer/loggifly/docs/guide/config_sections/containers.md

 containers:
   container3:
     - regex: \error\b.*
-      action: restart  # Restart the container when this regex pattern is found
+      action: restart  # Restart the container when this regex is found
     - keyword: critical
       action: stop     # Stop the container when this keyword is found
 ```